 Oregon Liquor Control Commission – Marijuana Business Licenses (pdf) – A list of every cannabis-related business in the state, including retail, wholesale, producers, labs, and all.
 At 75 pages, they might want to break it up by category, but we still have no complaints.

-Status: Medical use only.
+Status: Limited medical use only.
 Governor Tom Wolf has called for deep thought about recreational legalization as well.
 The state also has an industrial hemp program.
 Pennsylvania has slowly inched towards broadened medical use and decriminalization.

 Pennsylvania Department of Health – Pennsylvania Medical Marijuana Program

 Same page – see the interactive map

 Status: Medical use only, tightly controlled.
 Small personal possession has been decriminalized.
 CANNRA member

 State of Rhode Island Department of Health – Medical Marijuana

 There was also once a Rhode Island Patient Advocacy Coalition, but the domain appears to have gone dark.

 State of Rhode Island Department of Business Regulation – Medical Marijuana Program – Approved Applicants & Licenses – This lists both applicants and those issued a license.

 Status: illegal!
 Only CBD oil (less than 0.3% THC) is allowed for a short list of medical conditions.
 However, the state has embraced the growing of industrial hemp.

 South Carolina Department of Agriculture – Hemp Program